cpprust/tab-memory-manager/README.md

 ## Usage

-- Install browser extension "tabs-info"
+- Install browser extension "tab-infos"

   The extension only work with Chromium **dev channel** (Need permission `processes` which only on dev channel).

-  Manage extension > check Developer mode > Load unpacked > Select tabs-info
+  Manage extension > check Developer mode > Load unpacked > Select tab-infos

 - Build and run "tab-memory-manager"